SystemsApproach/ops/monitor.rst

-Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is also possible to build linkages between the various types of telemetry data, which is especially helpful when debugging a problem or deciding whether an alert is warranted.
-We give examples of how this and other useful functions might be implemented in the concluding section, where we also discuss ongoing efforts to unify monitoring across all types of data.
+Finally, because the metrics, logs, and traces collected by the various subsystems are timestamped, it is also possible to build linkages between them, which is especially helpful when debugging a problem or deciding whether an alert is warranted.
+We give examples of how this and other useful functions might be implemented in the concluding section, where we also discuss ongoing efforts to unify monitoring across all types of telemetry data.

 6.1 Metrics and Alerts
 -------------------------------